 Well, it is the most effective way to stop the squawking sound from the shoes.
 But everyone might not have things available at home.
 In that case, home remedies are best to use.
 Here, take a WD-40 spray.
 First, remove the sole and spray on the insole.
 Do not spray on leather.
 Spraying on the leather would ruin its quality.

 Only spray on the insole and dry it.
 You can also apply the spray on the shoe’s bottom from where the noise comes from.
 In either case, keep the shoe for some hours and dry it.
 You will find your shoes making no noise and perfectly fine as a new one.
 After drying, do not forget to put the sole in the shoe.

 Lastly, after fixing the squawking problem, wipe the shoes.
 Cleaning is always necessary after working.
 After applying or sprinkling a tiny amount of powder on the shoe next, wipe out the residues.
 You should use a minimum amount of power.
 Later, wipe it with a napkin.
 If still, these steps still do not work, there might be some problems in the sole.
 Why not repair it?
 If you think repairing costs more than buying a new shoe, get yourself a new shoe.

 No one enjoys the sound of shoes squeaking, let alone when they’re trying to focus on work.
 Fortunately, there are a few simple ways to stop the squeaking sound from shoes on the floor.
 First, apply the same treatment to any tight spots on the shoe, such as around seams or toe knobs.

-If that fails, try a water-resistant adhesive strip to temporarily fix the issue.
+If that fails, try a water-resistant adhesive strip to fix the issue temporarily.
 If shoes still squeak, it may be due to the rubber on the soles.
 In this case, try waxing or oiling the bottom of your shoes to stop the squeaking.